BranchMetrics/branch-deep-linking-public-api/README.md

 **length** _optional_
 : The number of credit transactions to retrieve.
 If none is specified, up to 100 credit transactions will be retrieved.

-**direction** _optional_
-: The order of credit transactions to retrieve.
-If direction is "asc", retrieval is in least recent first order; If direction is "desc", or if none is specified, retrieval is in most recent first order.

 #### Returns

 ```js